Cotya/magento-composer-installer/README.md

 [modman](https://github.com/colinmollenhour/modman) files.
 Magento modules are installable as long as they have a valid modman file.

+A repository of composer ready Magento modules can be found on http://packages.firegento.com/

 The Magento root directory must be specified in the ```composer.json``` under ```extra.magento-root-dir```.

 **NOTE:** modman's include and bash feature are currently not supported!
 Only symlinks are created.

 ## Installation